 In California pets are considered personal property.
 The family pet will be given to one spouse while the other will receive money compensation for half the value.

-All photos taken during a Sacramento marriage are community property.
+All photos taken during a California marriage are community property.
 One spouse will receive copies while the other will retain the originals.
 Your personal photos would most likely be considered your separate property.

 A ticket purchased during a your marriage is considered community property asset and subject to an equal division between spouses.
 Each spouse would receive one-half of the lottery winnings and the tax liability.